ddmitov/perl-executing-browser/README.md

 * Basic security restrictions are imposed on every locally executed Perl script.
 * Any version of Perl 5 can be selected.
 * PEB can be started from any folder.
-* PEB can open web pages with cross-site scripting disabled.
+* PEB opens web pages with cross-site scripting disabled.
 * Settings are stored in a single INI file.
 * All browser functions are accessible from special URLs.
 * Use your favorite logo as a custom icon to be displayed on windows and message boxes.